-Most people today use Text To Speech (TTS) technology in their daily lives without thinking about it.
-Examples include - Map App or Virtual Assistants on SmartPhones, Navigation system in cars and Smart Home devices.
+Most people today use Text To Speech (TTS) App or Virtual Assistants on SmartPhones, Navigation system in cars and Smart Home devices.

 The same technology allows VI users to read electronic content by listening, hence the phrase “Reading without Seeing”.
 TTS option has been widely available for English and other western languages for more than a decade.
 With proper Accessibility tools, people with Vision Impairment (VI) can be just as effective and productive as people with normal sight in most professional jobs, including banking, engineering and teaching.

 Children learn best in their native language.
-We cannot expect Visually Impaired children to first learn Hindi or English and then use the TTS software to read books, news articles, do homework in Hindi or English instead of their mother tongue spoken by their family and friends.
+We cannot expect Visually Impaired children to first learn English and then use the TTS software to read books, news articles, do homework in English instead of their mother tongue spoken by their family & friends.

 Hear2Read project fills this void.
 Using open source TTS technology, Hear2Read volunteers have released portable TTS software for the following Indic languages: